parsehex/dailyfalsefacts/src/pages/about.md

 I feel like this one's pretty obvious, but I want to be thoughtful about whatever I use it for.

 - AI World of False Facts: A sub-site that's made up entirely of _AI generated_ false facts based on your input.
 At last, you'l be able to get on-demand false information whenever you want it.
+- AI Videos: It sounds like it could be funny to make a AI-generated video based on a false fact, or maybe a group of them.

+In general, I like and appreciate what AI makes possible when combined with some additional effort.
+AI by itself and on its own is boring to me.